 In 2011, Chris switched to the Bachelor of Design Studies program, concentrating in Sustainable Design.
 He made the jump after realizing that his interests in design were less about how individual buildings looked, but more about how they help shape neighborhoods and cities.
 Chris appreciates having lived in many different environments around the world, as well as how those experiences have shaped his views on design.
 After graduating from the BAC, Chris plans on going to graduate school to pursue urban planning & design.

 Since coming to the BAC, he has been actively involved in the BAC chapter of NOMAS (National Organization of Minority Architecture Students).
-He currently serves as Chapter President after stints as Treasurer and Vice President.
+He served as Chapter President (2011-2013) after stints as Treasurer and Vice President.
 He enjoys being active as a student leader and helping to plan events that benefit the entire BAC community.
 He encourages students to get involved early on in their BAC career and to search out opportunities to get the experiences they want out of the BAC.

 Chris has been involved in several Gateway Projects, as well.
 He considers the projects to be a big reason why he has shifted his focus from architecture to urban planning.
 “I find that the Gateway experience has done so much more for me than studio ever could.
 I’ve been able to gain real-world skills and apply real-life solutions to real issues within our community.
 It would have taken me so much longer to gain those same experiences if I hadn’t become involved in the projects.”